James McManus (footballer)

-James McManus (born 16 March 2005) is an Irish professional footballer who plays as a midfielder for League of Ireland Premier Division club Bohemians.
+James McManus (born 16 March 2005) is an Irish professional footballer who plays as a midfielder for League of Ireland Premier Division club Sligo Rovers, on loan from Bohemians.

 Club Career

 Youth career

 McManus played both association football and Gaelic football in his youth.
 He played Gaelic football with St. Oliver Plunketts up to U15 level and had trials with Dublin U15s before deciding to focus on association football.
 He initially joined Bohemians' partner club St Kevin’s Boys before moving to the Bohemians U17 setup in August 2020.
 The following year he graduated to the U19 team and signed his first professional contract with the club.

 Bohemians

 McManus made his senior league debut for Bohemians against UCD in April 2022.
 He became a regular under Declan Devine during the latter half of the season, making 13 league appearances in total.
 Extensive interest from Premier League and EFL Championship clubs emerged in early 2023.
 Bohemians rejected offers from at least one Premier League and two Championship sides for McManus, one of which would have been a record club fee in excess of €250,000 up front with additional add-on clauses.
 In April 2023 he signed a new multi-year contract with the club.
 He made 24 league appearances in 2023, scoring 2 goals.
 He started in the 2023 FAI Cup final, reflecting his rapid ascent within the squad.
 McManus' progress was curtailed in the 2024 season after he sustained two serious injuries in close succession.
 He initially injured his ankle, and subsequently suffered a broken leg following his return from the ankle injury.
 This ultimately resulted in him making only 12 appearances that season.
 After a strong start to 2025, McManus scored the only goal in a 1–0 win over Cork City at Dalymount Park on 18 April 2025.
 In May 2025 he signed a new long-term contract extension until the end of 2027.